+The Company accrued approximately \$4.1 million of wind-down related expenses during the third quarter of 1999.
+During the fourth quarter of 1999, with the benefit of additional information, the Company resolved a number of estimates and accrued the remainder of the \$6,048,000 of wind-down expense recognized during 1999.
 At December 31, 1999, the Company's \$1.6 million wind-down reserve included approximately \$1.2 million for the RIPSAT settlement and approximately \$0.4 million for Rhode Island facility costs.

 Property held for sale at December 31, 1999, consisted of \$3.2 million relating to the Company's pilot plant facility located in Lincoln, Rhode Island.
 The Company suspended depreciation of these assets totalling approximately \$140,000 for the quarter ended December 31, 1999.
-The balance reflected the \$300,000 write-down included as part of the additional wind-down expenses recognized during the fourth quarter, in accordance with Financial Accounting Standards Board Statement 121, which requires that long-lived assets be reviewed for impairment whenever events or circumstances indicate that the carrying value of the asset may not be recoverable.
+The Company recorded a \$300,000 write-down to reflect the appraised estimated fair value of the property, in accordance with Financial Accounting Standards Board Statement 121, which requires that long-lived assets be reviewed for impairment whenever events or circumstances indicate that the carrying value of the asset may not be recoverable.
 There were no such assets at December 31, 1998.